** Lendinvest review updated October 9th, 2018 **

-Lendinvest offers peer to peer property bridging and development lending via loans secured by property at lower loan-to-values.
+Lendinvest offers peer to peer property bridging and development lending via loans secured by property at lower loan-to-values and secured bonds listed on the London stock exhange.
 Lendinvest provides competitive returns for the amount of risk needed to be taken.
-Lendinvest is a profitably run company which inspires confidence.
+Lendinvest has strong operating history and is profitable which inspires confidence.
 I love knowing the company can sustain itself financially rather than private investors funding losses during growth.
 Read on for my in-depth Lendinvest review where I share my experiences as a lender.

 |Est. Annual Returns:||6% - 8%